coyove/nj/README.md

     Use error(...) to interrupt the dup:

         set f = dup(d, function(i, n)
-            if i == 1 then error(true) end
+            if i == 1 then error(1) end
             return n + 1
         end)
         assert f == {2}

-2. If you want to return multiple results:
+2. If you want to return multiple results, use this trick:

         function foo(c)
             set a = 1 + c